 Our collection contains numerous walking sticks, including this rather elaborate one, which is made from pear wood.
 The wooden shaft terminates with a steel-tipped brass ferrule, while the handle’s inscribed silver cover is now detached.

 Pear wood is a high-quality hardwood.
 Its hardness makes it difficult to carve, but means that pear wood objects can feature intricately detailed designs.
-Pear wood’s association with quality, solidity, and beauty helps to explain why it was used for the walking stick in question, which Edward VII (King of the United Kingdom and the British Dominions and Emperor of India between 1901 and 1910) gave to Colonel Albert Edward Williamson Goldsmid (the British Army’s first Jewish colonel) in 1903.
+Pear wood’s association with quality, solidity, and beauty helps to explain why it was used for the walking stick in question, which Edward VII (King of the United Kingdom of Great Britain and Ireland and of the British dominions and Emperor of India) gave to Colonel Albert Edward Williamson Goldsmid (the British Army’s first Jewish colonel) in 1903.
 Edward presented these walking sticks to the officers who served as his adjutants at Balmoral Castle.

 While the wood itself subtly conveys status and solidity, this walking stick’s carved features are overtly symbolic.
 The royal coat of arms of the United Kingdom announces the owner’s allegiance to the crown, as does the word “BALMORAL,” which has been stamped into the walking stick’s handle in two places.
 Maltese crosses were also stamped onto the handle, presumably because as heir to the throne Edward had been the Grand Prior of the Sovereign Military Order of Malta.
 Edward himself liked to wear Maltese crosses.